 Employers are required to top up the funding they receive to ensure their apprentices receive at least the minimum or training wage they are legally entitled to.

-The shift back to Alert Level 4 is a stressful time for business owners and employees.
+The current environment is a very stressful time for business owners and employees.
 If you feel you’re not coping, it’s important to talk with a health professional.

 There are helplines available that offer support, information and help.
 All services are available 24 hours a day, 7 days a week.